Foso/Jetpack-Compose-Playground/docs/ui/layout/subcomposelayout.md

             }

         /**
-         * We can place the Compoables on the screen
+         * We can place the Composables on the screen
          * with layout() and the place() functions
          */

         layout(constraints.maxWidth, constraints.maxHeight) {
             resizedPlaceables.forEachIndexed { index, placeable ->
                 val widthStart = resizedPlaceables.take(index).sumOf { it.measuredHeight }